-- become fluent in the fundamentals of mathematics, including through varied and frequent practice with increasingly complex problems over time, so that pupils develop conceptual understanding and the ability to recall and apply knowledge rapidly and accurately.
+- Become fluent in the fundamentals of mathematics, including through varied and frequent practice with increasingly complex problems over time, so that pupils develop conceptual understanding and the ability to recall and apply knowledge rapidly and accurately.

-- reason mathematically by following a line of enquiry, conjecturing relationships and generalisations, and developing an argument, justification or proof using mathematical language
+- Reason mathematically by following a line of enquiry, conjecturing relationships and generalisations, and developing an argument, justification or proof using mathematical language

-- can solve problems by applying their mathematics to a variety of routine and non-routine problems with increasing sophistication, including breaking down problems into a series of simpler steps and persevering in seeking solutions.
+- Can solve problems by applying their mathematics to a variety of routine and non-routine problems with increasing sophistication, including breaking down problems into a series of simpler steps and persevering in seeking solutions.

 We ensure through our planning and curriculum delivery that learning is both challenging and stimulating for all our pupils and that they leave East Sheen Primary School with a positive attitude to learning mathematics.

 We use a variety of teaching and learning styles in our mathematics lessons.
-We aim to develop children’s knowledge, skills and understanding in mathematics through stimulating, interactive lessons.
-We balance whole-class and group-directed teaching with group discussions and activities, paired and individual work.
+We aim to develop children’s knowledge, skills and understanding in mathematics through stimulating, interactive lessons and balance whole-class and group-directed teaching with group discussions and activities, paired and individual work.
 We enable the children to develop a deep understanding of concepts and methods through small teaching steps and the use of a wide range of concrete and practical resources and visual models and images, including the Singapore bar model, to support the children in their learning.
 The children are encouraged to ask as well as answer mathematical questions, to use and apply their learning in everyday situations and to explain their reasoning and methods using the appropriate mathematical terminology.
 We facilitate the children in making explicit connections in their learning and adopt the use of our Thinking School tools where appropriate to support the children’s learning.

 The Mathematics subject leader provides advice and guidance to year groups in their planning and periodically reviews Mathematics plans.